-Entries related to apostasy
+Entries linking to apostasy

-Used from mid-14c. in non-religious situations, "one who has forsaken the party, opinion, etc., to which he previously adhered."
+The word was used from mid-14c. in non-religious situations, "one who has forsaken the party, opinion, etc., to which he previously adhered."

 *stā-, Proto-Indo-European root meaning "to stand, set down, make or be firm," with derivatives meaning "place or thing that is standing."